-In response to requests from maths teachers around New Zealand, Maths Craft are now offering a pilot program of free professional development for school teachers!
-We invite intermediate maths teachers in Christchurch to join us for a series of free workshops dedicated to bringing Maths Craft to maths class.
-Places are limited to 15 participants, and applications (PDF, Word) close at 5pm on Monday July 16.
+In response to many requests, Maths Craft is now offering free professional development for school teachers.
+We’re inviting intermediate maths teachers to join us for a two-day workshop at the University of Canterbury in Christchurch, dedicated to bringing Maths Craft to maths class.
+Places are limited to 15 participants, and applications (PDF, Word) close at 5pm on Monday September 17.

 For your convenience, we have prepared an information sheet for Principals which explains the Maths Craft in Class professional development workshops and the associated research study.